SergioCoboLopez/ELN_Sergio/docs/september/index.md

 -Each genome (I suppose) can be compared to others via a vectorial product.
 From that, they extract the similarity and make phylogenetic assignments.
 I need to keep reading the results.

 -I tried to calculate the equilibrium concentrations of the coinfection model.
 I had to do a few simplifications to make it more or less feasible in a day.
 Although I haven't finished, I am going to assume exponential growth (no carrying capacity).
 This will make my life easier and it is a fair approximation for small concentrations.

+-I got the equilibrium concentrations and will input them into the GoldSim model.

+-I also helped Greg conceptually thinking about a model.
+He wants to know the flow of sugar needed to have a constant stock of $$10^10 bacteria/ml$$.
+I hypothesize that he needs to find the equilibrium concentration of a bacterial growth equation where growth rate is controlled by the monod equation.